Alexandria, Louisiana: Colleges and universities

 Situated south of the city, Louisiana State University at Alexandria (LSUA) is a regional campus of the state's flagship university system, Louisiana State University.
-From its establishment in 1959, the campus offered only two-year degrees; students seeking baccalaureate degrees had to commute or move to the main campus in Baton Rouge in order to gain a four-year degree.
-After 1976, students could either commute or telecommute in order to attend upper-level courses, including graduate classes.
+From its establishment in 1959, the campus offered only two-year degrees.
+Students seeking baccalaureate degrees had to commute or move to the main campus in Baton Rouge in order to gain a four-year degree.

+After 1976, students could either commute or telecommute to attend upper-level courses, including graduate classes.
 In 2002, following approval by the Louisiana State University Board of Supervisors and the Louisiana Board of Regents the Louisiana Legislature passed legislation allowing LSUA to offer baccalaureate degrees.

 A four-year degree is also attainable through Southern Baptist-affiliated Louisiana Christian University in Pineville, founded in 1906.

-Two of Central Louisiana Technical Community College's campuses, including its main campus and administration, are located in Alexandria.
+Rapides Parish is in the service area of Central Louisiana Technical Community College.
+Two of the college's campuses, including its main campus and administration, are located in Alexandria.